 Vitamin D plays an important role in calcium absorption and bone health.
 Food sources of vitamin D include egg yolks, saltwater fish, and liver.
 Older individuals—especially those who are housebound, live in northern climates, or use sunscreen—are often deficient in this vitamin and may need vitamin D supplements to achieve the recommended intake of 600 to 800 IU (International Units) each day.

-Medication: Several medications are available to prevent and treat osteoporosis, including: bisphosphonates; estrogen agonists/antagonists (also called selective estrogen receptor modulators or SERMS); parathyroid hormone; estrogen therapy; hormone therapy; and a recently approved RANK ligand (RANKL) inhibitor.
+Medication.
+Several medications are available to prevent and treat osteoporosis, including: bisphosphonates; estrogen agonists/antagonists (also called selective estrogen receptor modulators or SERMS); calcitonin; parathyroid hormone; estrogen therapy; hormone therapy; and a recently approved RANK ligand (RANKL) inhibitor.

 Toll free: 800-624-BONE (2663)

 This publication contains information about medications used to treat the health condition discussed here.
 When this publication was produced, we included the most up-to-date (accurate) information available.
 Occasionally, new information on medication is released.

 For updates and for any questions about any medications you are taking, please contact:

 For updates and questions about statistics, please contact: